xtrasmal/gitinspector/README.md

 [Source](https://code.google.com/p/gitinspector/wiki/Documentation "Permalink to Documentation - gitinspector - Documentation covering gitinspector, it's options and how to use them. - The statistical analysis tool for git repositories.")

-# Documentation - gitinspector - Documentation covering gitinspector, it's options and how to use them. - The statistical analysis tool for git repositories.
+# Gitinspector - <br/>The statistical analysis tool for git repositories.

+To run gitinspector; please start it via the gitinspector/gitinspector.py script.
+Use the -h or --help flags to get help about available options.

+It is also possible to set gitinspector options using the "git config" command.
+Refer to the project page at http://gitinspector.googlecode.com for more information.

 * Git executable defined somewhere in your PATH, otherwise gitinspector will not be able to run git.
 * Python 2.6+.